sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 that the Auto Update takes place every 200 milliseconds.
 If your messages fire more quickly they may not be displayed.
 For more details on Pending Messages, see the section on *Timer Based Messaging*.
-The Show LiveCode UI Messages is an advanced option, discussed in the section on *Editing the LiveCode User Interface*.
+The Show OpenXTalk UI Messages is an advanced option, discussed in the section on *Editing the OpenXTalk User Interface*.

 ### Front Scripts & Back Scripts